jckuri/30-days-of-udacity-computer-vision/README.md

 ## Day 36: October 29, 2019
 - The deadline for the final race of AWS DeepRacer is close.
 I need to hurry up!
 - I'm training a new model whose maximum speed is 10 m/s.
 Training at high speeds takes a much longer time.
-After 12 hours of GPU training, my new model starts to show signs of understanding of the problem of driving at high speeds.
+After 12 hours of GPU training, my new model starts to show signs of understanding the problem of driving at high speeds.
 See the reward graph.
+That's why I'm creating a new kind of neural network to overcome the limitations of deep learning.
 - I answered some questions in the Slack channel #cvnd_techhelp.
 - I encourage @KhushkumarP, @Jacqueline SusanM, @labibaR, @OudarjyaS, @MuhammadN, @Mohamed ChoukriB, @KonstantinosK, @AdityaK, @MahmmoudM, @LauraT, @ElenaK, @HelenaB, @RobO, @ShafaqA, @Nancy A, @TzuhsinC, @TemitopeO, @AarthiA, @NabhanA, @MD BAPPIP, @AnkitV.